Articles

 4. REQUIRE APPROVAL if model field is missing (unknown destination)

-When a rule matches Deny or RequireApproval, the shim returns a 403 Forbidden with a structured JSON body — the request never reaches the upstream API.
+When a rule matches Deny or RequireApproval, the shim returns a 403 Forbidden with a structured JSON body.
+The request never reaches the upstream API.
 The response includes the rule ID, version, and reason, so the block is traceable.

 The policy store is not just a local config file.
 A gRPC policy sync client subscribes to a remote policy service using a bidirectional stream.
 The server can push policy snapshots, send invalidation signals, or delete policies.
 The client acknowledges each revision, reports its status, and falls back to periodic snapshot fetches if the stream disconnects.
 Policies are validated, persisted locally in SQLite, and applied atomically.
 That turns policy from a local preference file into a centrally managed, versioned artifact with audit trail.